Planar subspaces are intrinsically CAT(0): Abstract

 \section{Abstract}

 Let $M_\kappa^2$ be the complete, simply connected, Riemannian $2$-manifold of constant curvature $\kappa \le 0$.
-Let $E$ be a closed, simply connected subspace of $M_\kappa^2$ with the property that every two points in $E$ are connected by a rectifiable path in $E$.
-We show that $E$ is CAT($\kappa$) under the induced path metric.
+Let $E$ be a closed, simply connected subspace of $M_\kappa^2$ with the property that every pair of points in $E$ is connected by a rectifiable path in $E$.
+We show that under the induced path metric, $E$ is a complete CAT($\kappa$) space.
+We also show that the natural notions of angle coming from the intrinsic and extrinsic metrics coincide for all simple geodesic triangles.